 - 1. All procedural questions are subject to the final decision of the decision maker. - 2.
-The hearing will normally be conducted in private in-person meeting.
-Admission of any person to the hearing will be at the discretion of the decision maker or Title IX Coordinator.
-The Title IX Coordinator may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, respondent, and/or other witness during the hearing (if conducted in-person) by providing separate facilities, and/or by permitting participation by telephone, written statement, or other means, as deemed appropriate by the decision maker. - 3.
-Involved parties may be assisted at hearings and pre-hearing meetings by an advisor of their choice.
-The advisor cannot speak for the involved parties.
-The role of the advisor is to accompany the involved parties and advise them privately during the pre-hearing and hearing process.
+The hearing will normally be conducted in private in-person meetings.
+Admission of any person to the hearing will be at the discretion of the decision maker or TitleIX Coordinator.
+The Title IX Coordinator may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, respondent, and/or other witness during the hearing (if conducted in person) by providing separate facilities and/or by permitting participation by telephone, written statement, or other means, as deemed appropriate by the decision maker. - 3.
+The parties involved may be assisted at hearings and pre-hearing meetings by an advisor of their choice.
+The advisor cannot speak to the parties involved.
+The role of the advisor is to accompany the parties involved and advise them privately during the pre-hearing and hearing process.